GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Summary

-• It is possible to include particular foods into your diet to help you look and feel your best as you age.
+1. Particular foods can help you look and feel your best as you age.
 These foods include healthy sources of anti-inflammatory properties, antioxidants, vitamins and other beneficial properties.
-If you are unsure of how well your body is currently ageing, it is possible to take a GlycanAge biological home test.
+If you are unsure of how well your body is currently ageing, it is possible to take a GlycanAge biological age test.

-• Some of the best foods to eat if you are looking for anti-inflammatory properties are avocados, dark chocolate, olive oil, pineapple, and turmeric.
-Anti-inflammatory foods are a crucial part of an anti-ageing diet as they can potentially benefit your appearance by increasing blood flow to your skin.
+2. Some of the best anti-ageing foods to eat are avocados, dark chocolate, olive oil, pineapple, flax seeds, broccoli and turmeric.
+These anti-inflammatory foods are a crucial part of an anti-ageing diet as they can benefit your appearance by increasing blood flow to your skin.

 Our daily diets can significantly impact our fitness, appearance, quality of life and disease risk.
 This is because the human body depends on a variety of nutrients to support the natural ageing process.
 So adding nutrient-dense foods to your diet can help you look and feel your best as you age.